-- 43 ATTENDANCE OF GENERAL MANAGER AT MEETINGS (Section 376 Local Government Act) - 43.1 The General Manager is entitled to attend, but not to vote at, a meeting of the Council or a Meeting of a Committee of the Council of which all the members are Councillors. - 43.2 The General Manager is entitled to attend a Meeting of any other Committee of the Council and may, if a member of the Committee, exercise a vote. - 43.3 However, the General Manager may be excluded from a meeting of the Council or a Committee while the Council or Committee deals with a matter relating to the standard of performance of the General Manager or the terms of the employment of the General Manager. - 44 COUNCIL SEAL (Clause 400 Regulation) - 44.1 The seal of a Council must be kept by the Mayor or the General Manager, as the Council determines. - 44.2 The seal of a Council may be affixed to a document only in the presence of: - (a) the Mayor and the General Manager, or - (b) at least one Councillor (other than the Mayor) and the General Manager, or - (c) the Mayor and at least one other Councillor, or - (d) at least two (2) Councillors other than the Mayor - 44.3 The affixing of a Council seal to a document has no effect unless the persons who were present when the seal was affixed (being persons referred to in subclause 44.2) attest by their signatures that the seal was affixed in their presence. - 44.4 The seal of a Council must not be affixed to a document unless the document relates to the business of the Council and the Council has resolved (by resolution specifically referring to the document) that the seal be so affixed. - 44.5 For the purposes of subclause 44.4, a document in the nature of a reference or certificate of service for an employee does not relate to the business of the Council.
+43 ATTENDANCE OF GENERAL MANAGER AT MEETINGS (section 376 of the Act)

+- 43.1 The General Manager is entitled to attend, but not to vote at, a meeting of the Council or a meeting of a committee of the Council of which all the members are councillors. - The General Manager is entitled to attend a meeting of any other committee of the Council and may, if a member of the committee, exercise a vote. - 43.3 However, the General Manager may be excluded from a meeting of the Council or a committee while the Council or committee deals with a matter relating to the standard of performance of the General Manager or the terms of the employment of the General Manager.

+- COUNCIL SEAL (clause 400 of the Regulation) - 44.1 The seal of a Council must be kept by the Mayor or the General Manager, as the Council determines. - 44.2 The seal of a Council may be affixed to a document only in the presence of: - (a) the Mayor and the General Manager, or - (b) at least one councillor other than the Mayor and the General Manager, or - (c) the Mayor and at least one other councillor, or - (d) at least two (2) councillors other than the Mayor - 44.3 The affixing of a Council seal to a document has no effect unless the persons who were present when the seal was affixed, being persons referred to in subclause 44.2, attest by their signatures that the seal was affixed in their presence. - 44.4 The seal of a Council must not be affixed to a document unless the document relates to the business of the Council and the Council has resolved by resolution specifically referring to the document that the seal be so affixed. - 44.5 For the purposes of subclause 44.4, a document in the nature of a reference or certificate of service for an employee does not relate to the business of the Council.